A Vinogradov-type problem in almost primes

 \section{Reducing the logarithmic weights}

-Firstly we are going to show that the contribution of the numbers of the form $p^k$ for some $k \geqslant 2$ which appear in the support of the von Mangoldt function does not change the asymptotics of $R_m(N;b_1, \dots ,b_m)$ given in Theorem \ref{T4.7}.
-Let us define
+Firstly, for each $k>1$ we would like to discard the contribution of the numbers of the form $p^k$ from the expression appearing in the left-hand side of the equation from the statement of Theorem \ref{T4.7}.
+For the sake of convenience, let us introduce the following notation: